 SUBMITTING A UWMP AND WATER SHORTAGE CONTINGENCY PLAN TO DWR

-Liberty Utilities’ Board of Directors adopted the draft 2020 Plan on <insert date, 2021> and within 30 days of adoption, Liberty Utilities submitted the adopted 2020 Plan (including the WSCP) to DWR.
+Liberty Utilities’ Board of Directors adopted the draft 2020 Plan on June 24, 2021 and within 30 days of adoption, Liberty Utilities submitted the adopted 2020 Plan (including the WSCP) to DWR.
 The 2020 Plan and WSCP were submitted through DWR’s “Water Use Efficiency (WUE) Data Portal” website.

 DWR developed a checklist which was used by Liberty Utilities to assist DWR with its determination that Liberty Utilities’ 2020 Plan has addressed the requirements of the CWC.
 Liberty Utilities has completed the DWR checklist by indicating where the required CWC elements can be found within Liberty Utilities’ 2020 Plan (See Appendix C).